 I think the zinc made the biggest difference, followed by the lion’s mane.
 I noticed the biggest shift after I added zinc.
 It happened slowly; it’s not like I just woke up one morning and could taste everything.
 I started to notice after three months or so that I could taste more than just the first bite of something.
 But then I would regress and have what I called “flares” where I’d go days not being able to taste anything again.

-After about four months (where I am today), I can pretty much taste and smell everything and no longer have the flares.
-Some smells are super distorted, which is very odd, and I can’t really smell certain things, like poop, at all anymore (which I guess is a good thing?).
-Although I’m not good as new, I’m elated to have recovered as much of my smell and taste as I have.
+After about four months, I could pretty much taste and smell everything and no longer had the flares.
+Some smells were super distorted at this stage, and I still couldn’t really smell certain things, like poop.
+Although at 4-5 months, I wasn’t as good as new, but I was elated to have recovered as much of my smell and taste as I had (see epilogue below for more current status).

 But most of all, this experience reminded me of the power in our body’s ability to heal if we provide it with the nutrients and boosts it needs.
 Hyposmia is such an unusual condition, but I discovered many people suffer with it, and there is a sad lack of info about how to treat it.
 I hope this post helps someone else out there.